Iemontine/ultrakill-hud/README.md

 | ultrakill_hud_xoffset | 0 | x offset of HUD |
 | ultrakill_hud_yoffset | 0 | y offset of HUD |
 | ultrakill_hud_sound | 1 (enabled) | whether the HUD should play sounds or not |

+### Potential TODOs
+* More customizability
+* Intertia effect
+* Style/combo meter from ULTRAKILL
+* Opton to turn off ammo view and replace it with a lightning bolt ammo bar
+* Options to hide the fist and lightning bolt elements